Common Lisp the Language, 2nd Edition

 and R =

-{(cinnamon, standard-object), (cinnamon, spice), (spice, standard-object), (food, standard-object), (spice, food), (standard-object, t)}
+{(cinnamon, standard-object), (cinnamon, spice), (spice, standard-object), (food, standard-object), (spice, food), (standard-object, t)}.

-is next, giving the result so far as
+The class cinnamon is next, giving the result so far as

-(pie apple fruit cinnamon)
+(pie apple fruit cinnamon).
+At this point

-S = {spice, food, standard-object, t}
+S = {spice, food, standard-object, t} and

 R =

-{(spice, standard-object), (food, standard-object), (spice, food), (standard-object, t)}
+{(spice, standard-object), (food, standard-object), (spice, food), (standard-object, t)}.

-The classes spice
+The classes spice, food,

-are then added in that
+standard-object, and t are then added in that

-order, and the final class precedence list for pie
+order, and the final class precedence list for pie is

 (pie apple fruit cinnamon spice food standard-object t)